I play games, enjoy the outdoors, explore culinary experiences, and have very eclectic tastes.

 Make Gil Crafting and Gathering

-Honestly, without crafting and gathering you are going to take a LONG time making money.
-You can easily level a crafting and its corresponding gathering class to 50 if you have the patience and want a lot of money.
+Honestly, without crafting and gathering, you are going to take a LONG time making money.
+You can easily level up crafting and its corresponding gathering class to 50 if you have the patience and want a lot of money.
 I will go over high demand items below, so keep them in mind while you level.
 Prepare for lots of money!

-Rings: You need 2 of them.
+- Rings: You need two of them.
 People leaving classes sell them.
 People spirit bond them and assimilate them.
 People lose them.
-Yet when you come back to the class, you still need 2 of them.
+Yet when you come back to the class, you still need two of them.
 Lower level rings are found in vendors, so they have a high supply and high demand, but lots of the time people don't know they are in vendors!
-Any jewelry above 20 is usually craft made only (Leatherworking / Goldsmithing).
+Any jewelry above 20 is usually craft made only (Leatherworking/Goldsmithing).
 Lower supply, still lots of demand.